TheIoTLearningInitiative/InternetOfThingsGateways/documentation/Greta.md

 - Gateways enable new capabilities
 - Ensure connectivity with gateways
 - Remotely manage and troubleshoot devices
+- More connectivity requires greater security
+- Trust your network, trust your data
+- Transform your business today

 #### Architecture

 > To be added (links, information)
+> To be structure what are the components, etc e.g. https://www.youtube.com/watch?v=yj5gGxncPlA
+>

 #### Difference